natewren/moonshine-iconpack/README.md

 The licensor cannot revoke these freedoms as long as you follow the license terms.

-We do ask that you atleast mention us when you use these icons, but you don't *have* too (use common sense and ethics).
+We do ask that you atleast mention us when you use these icons, but you don't *have* to (use common sense and ethics).